TolgaTatli/Moon/about/index.md

 comments: false
 ---

-Currently a Master student at ULiège (Belgium) in computer engineering where I am following the "Intelligent Systems" specialisation.
+Currently pursuing a Master's degree at ULiège (Belgium) in computer engineering where I am following the "Intelligent Systems" specialisation.
 My fields of interest are artificial intelligence, natural language processing, and computer vision.
+More specifically, I like to tinker with machine learning techniques and apply them to various problems.

-I like to crack a few jokes from time to time so expect some serious and silly posts.
+I also like to crack a joke from time to time so expect some serious and less serious posts.